FAIR-BREIT/BREIT-DOC/README.md

 * [fraction]
 * [cross.section]

-Under each category key-value pairs can be found, for example as follow:
+Under each category, key-value pairs can be found, for example as follow:
 ```bash
     # <- comments marker
     [Category1]